hypercomrade/past/README.md

 ![macOS ARM](https://img.shields.io/badge/macOS-ARM64-black?logo=apple)

 ### **Contributing**
-If you would like to contribute to this project, download rust (via cargo or brew) clone this repository as shown below
+If you would like to contribute to this project, download rust (via conda, apt or brew) clone this repository as shown below

 ```
 git clone https://github.com/KaylBing/past